 This post may contain affiliate links.
 That means if you click and buy, I may receive a small commission (at zero cost to you).
 Please see my full disclosure policy for details.

-Good morning!
-As part of this month’s A to Z Challenge, I am focusing on child abuse and sexual assault awareness/prevention and today’s story is the tragic tale of Terrell Peterson, a 5 year old little boy, who was murdered partially as a result of gross misconduct by the Georgia Department of Family and Children Services.
+As part of this month’s A to Z Challenge, I am focusing on child abuse and sexual assault awareness/prevention and today’s story is the tragic tale of Terrell Peterson, a 5-year-old little boy, who was murdered partially as a result of gross misconduct by the Georgia Department of Family and Children Services.
 I get sick just thinking of what was done to Terrell in his short lifetime and am going to just include a timeline of key events.
 For more information, I urge you to see the CBS News’ article here.

 Between 1992 and 1995, the Fulton County Department of Family and Children Services received half a dozen calls alerting them to the abuse and neglect of Terrell and his siblings.
 Nothing was done.